open-watcom/open-watcom-v2/readme.txt

 Under Linux, DOSEMU and FREEDOS need to be installed.
 Under 64-bit Windows, DOSBOX need to be installed.

-Build process consists from two phases.
-First one creates minimal set of OW tools which are sufficient to build full OW.
+A full build is done in two phases.
+The first phase creates minimal set of OW tools sufficient for building the full OW.
+The second phase uses the tools built in phase one to build the remainder of OW.
-Second one build full OW by minimal set of pre-build OW tools from phase 1.

 The overall build process is handled by two scripts.